 Step 1: Site the Composting Bin

-Select a location for composing that is about 5 feet square, flat and out of direct sunlight.
+Select a location for composting that is about 5 feet square, flat and out of direct sunlight.
 Check to make sure there are no pipes or rooftops that drain into the area.
 Take out all weeds and grass in the selected area.
 Install a store-bought composting bin or compost tumbler in the area.
 A compost tumbler is a container for compost that has a geared crank.
 This allows you to turn the container around and around to mix the organic material, saving you some time and effort.

 You can also make your own bin using four posts and chicken wire or cinder blocks, leaving holes in the walls for air circulation.
 Alternatively, make a compost bin from a 32-gallon trash barrel by drilling holes in it for drainage.
 Even simpler, pile up the organic material to compost directly on the ground.